ICCD-MiBACT/ArCo/ArCo-release/rdfizer/README.md

 Where:
 - the argument `XML_FOLDER`is the folder containing the collection of XML files to transform.
 - the argument `OUT_FOLDER` is the folder where the Knowledge Graph will be stored.
-- the argument `QUARANTINE` is the filepath containing the identifiers of the cards to put in the quarantine graph.
+- the optional argument `QUARANTINE` is the filepath containing the identifiers of the cards to put in the quarantine graph.

 **Note:**